 61 Pages Posted: 25 Nov 2018 Last revised: 10 Feb 2021

-Greater partisan alignment among federal lawmakers enhances their ability to rapidly respond to adverse shocks.
-However, it undermines the quality of checks and balances and encourages excess and/or biased governmental interference towards local areas with closer political proximity to the ruling party.
-We investigate how this form of local policy risk affects the pricing of IPOs.
-On average, an exogenous shift on the political map from an area completely opposed to the ruling party to one completely aligned translates into $4.1 million being left on the table (i.e., 2.6% underpricing).
-This effect is only prevalent among firms which are vulnerable to legislative interventions and has severe long-term implications.
+Greater partisan alignment among lawmakers enhances their ability to respond rapidly to adverse shocks, but it also undermines the quality of checks and balances and encourages excessive governmental intervention in local areas aligned with the ruling party.
+We investigate how this form of local policy risk affects IPO underpricing.
+One standard-deviation increase in political alignment between local politicians and the federal government translates into an extra $1.58 million being left on the table, which corresponds to 5.39% of the average valuation discount.
+This effect is concentrated in firms that are vulnerable to legislative interventions and has important long-term implications.

 Keywords: Initial Public Offering, Underpricing, Political Uncertainty, Political Proximity, Policy Risk